o1lo01ol1o/proof-and-consequences/_agda/Hegal/Waiter/ZFC.lagda.md

 [] with' xs = xs
 (x₁ ∷ x₂) with' x = x₁ ∷ (x₂ with' x)
 ```
-Coffee with milk is just a set of coffee and milk squished together
+Coffee with milk is just a set of coffee and milk squished together.

+However, since we've defined this "squishing" on  `FinSet`s, we need to put each individual component in a `FinSet` with `_ :: []` first.

 ```agda
 CoffeeWithMilk = (Coffee ∷ []) with' (Milk ∷ [])